obostjancic/kolorkross/README.md

 <div align="center">

-VS Code extension that allows you to organize and access your projects in a color coded way.
+A VS Code extension that allows you to organize and access your projects in a color-coded way.

 </div>